AMLResearchProject/AML-ALL-AI-Student-Program/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/AMLResearchProject/AML-ALL-AI-Student-Program/blob/master/LICENSE "LICENSE") file for details.

-# Bugs/Issues
+# Bugs Issues

-We use the [repo issues](https://github.com/AMLResearchProject/AML-ALL-AI-Student-Program/issues "repo issues") to track bugs and general requests related to using this project.
+We use the [repo bug issues](https://github.com/AMLResearchProject/AML-ALL-AI-Student-Program/issues/new/choose "repo bug issues") to track bugs and general requests related to using this project.